You are now leaving Centuria Australia

 and entering Centuria New Zealand.

 Choosing the right office to invest in is not the straightforward pick it once was.
-Today’s employees, businesses and office tenants are now more complex than they once were and this has altered their demands and expectations.
-So, what now drives the demand for office buildings?
+Today’s employees, businesses and office tenants are more complex than they once were and this has altered their demands and expectations.
+So, what’s driving the demand for office buildings?

 A recent business services survey2 found that what employees most want is for their office to be near home, but that if this isn’t possible, then they want a seamless commute.